freeNAMU/freeNAMUBackend/README.md

-# freeNAMU
+# freeNAMUBackend

-An alternative wiki engine that supports namuwiki's namumark based on Spring Boot
+freeNAMUBackend is a backend of freeNAMU based on Spring Boot